dong-hao/EM3DVP/README.md

 ## something like a disclaimer

 I wrote the package just for the convenience of myself and people in our group.
 Those who want to try this script are free to use it on academic/educational cases.
 But of course, I cannot guarantee the script to be working properly and calculating correctly (although I wish so).
-Have you any questions or suggestions, please feel free to contact me (but don't expect that I will reply quickly!).
+Have you any questions or suggestions, please feel free to contact me (but don't you expect that I will reply quickly!).

 ## HOW TO GET IT
 ```